 Troubleshoot audio problems with an AV receiver.

-Here’s the catch, the user must turn on each device in the order shown below before proceeding.
+Before continuing, the user must power on each device in the order listed below.

 Frequently Asked Questions